MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-get-started.md

 # Create a new per-tenant extension and start developing in Visual Studio Code

-The following steps will help you get started by creating a repository on GitHub using the available template.
-Then you'll open the generated repository in Visual Studio Code and run a PowerShell script, which will set up a local developer environment for you.
+The following steps help you get started by creating a repository on GitHub using the available template.
+Then you open the generated repository in Visual Studio Code and run a PowerShell script, which sets up a local developer environment for you.

 ## Getting the repo ready on GitHub